 Let’s get down to the root of today’s smart tech conundrum: lighting size.

-The new Philips Hue Gu10 lights are just smaller than the first generation.
+The new Philips Hue Gu10 lights are quite a lot smaller than the first generation.
 Why is this?

 Even with the addition of Bluetooth technology and the power boost, this light is still considerably smaller than the first generation.
 While it’s not too much smaller compared to the first gen, it might be too small for your Gu10 fixtures to accommodate.